5 min read

 First, it’s important to know that there are two types of Vitamin K: K1 and K2.
 K1 is easily taken into our diet from green leafy vegetables like spinach and broccoli.

 Not all of the calcium we eat gets absorbed without the help of a protein called osteocalcin.
 And K2 supports osteocalcin.

 Are we getting enough K2?

-The problem here is that K2 is produced by bacteria, which we used to get a lot more of as a population when we would ferment foods to preserve them.
-But now, because we have refrigerators, we eat more fresh food—and most of us are quite deficient in K2.
-This puts more of us at a high risk of osteoporosis and arterial calcification.
+The caveat here is that K2 is produced by bacteria, which we used to get a lot more of as a population when we would ferment foods to preserve them.
+But now, because we have refrigerators, we eat more fresh food—that can impact our K2 intakes.*

 Why did you choose to make K2VITAL in a lab instead of finding a source in nature?

-We wanted to make something that was 100 percent identical to what you’d get from food.
+We wanted to make something that was identical to what you’d get from food.
 It sounds counterintuitive, but the only way of doing that was through organic synthesis.
-That’s because when you start with a natural source, it still has to go through a lot of changes to get put in a pill—and in the case of K vitamins, the result was so different from the original product that it wasn’t as well absorbed.
-For K2VITAL, we actually start with plant sources and extracts, and then we use synthesis to ensure that we keep the end result entirely identical to the start.
+That’s because when you start with a natural source, it still has to go through a lot of changes to get put in a pill.
+For K2VITAL, we actually start with plant sources and extracts, and then we use synthesis to ensure that we keep the end result entirely identical to the start.*

 Anything else that’s unique about your manufacturing?

 All K2 vitamins are not the same.
 K2 is fat-soluble, and when you mix fat-soluble vitamins with minerals (especially calcium and magnesium), you risk rapid deterioration because you introduce alkalinity.
-But we’ve developed a patented double-coated capsulation process called the delta formulation, that circumvents that problem entirely.
-We’re also free from all known allergens, metals, and organic solvents.
+But we’ve developed a patented double-coated capsulation process called the delta formulation, designed to circumvent this.